 The Federal Reserve

 When the Fed decides they need to tighten up the money supply, they raise interest rates on consumer borrowing, including mortgage rates.
-When the Federal Reserve makes it more expensive for banks to borrow due to a higher federal funds rate, the banks pass higher costs on to customers.
+When the Federal Reserve sets a higher target range for the federal funds rate, they end up paying more to borrow funds from each other.
+As a result, the lenders pass higher costs on to clients.

 Mortgage interest rates go down as bond prices go up.
 As bond prices go down, mortgage interest rates go up.
 Mortgage lenders tie their interest rates closely to 10-year Treasury rates.
 Mortgage rates increase or decrease depending on demand.